replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 ## Excluding the Default Host Preflights

 The default host preflight checks can be excluded by setting the `spec.kurl.excludeBuiltinPreflights` field to `true`.
 See the [kURL add-on docs](/docs/add-ons/kurl) for additional information.

-The relevant YAML for the default built-in host preflight checks can be found in the [kURL](https://github.com/replicatedhq/kURL) repo:

 ## Modifying the Default Host Preflights